The Creative Choice

 Q: Do I have to use clear glaze to achieve a glossy finish?

-A: Stroke & Coat® fires to a gloss finish and does not require clear glaze.
-Clear glaze maybe used to enhance the glossiness of the fired finish.
+A: Stroke & Coat® fires to a gloss finish and does not require a clear glaze.
+Clear glaze may be used to enhance the glossiness of the fired finish.
 Apply the clear glaze according to manufacturer's directions over the unfired Stroke & Coat®and fire once.
 Note: The amount of non toxic glaze deposited can affect the fired results.
 If too much glaze and clear glaze is applied you may experiences dull or "milky" fired finishes.
 If this occurs, adjust the number of glaze layers applied, lighten the amount of glaze on your brush, etc. - whatever is needed to reduce the total amount of glaze placed on the ware.
 For pieces already fired - you may improve the fired finish by refiring either at shelf cone 06 or cone 05 and adding a hold/soak time at the end of the firing cycle (10-15 minutes).

 Q: Are Stroke & Coat® glazes luster compatible?